 It’s now easier than ever to start your own online business.
 However, just launching your own store isn’t enough.
 To make sure people know about you and keep coming back to your store, there needs to be efforts put into making the online customer experience the best it can be.

-Next, we tell tips and tricks on how to improve the customer experience for online shoppers.
+Next, we tell tips and tricks on how to improve the e-commerce customer experience.

 - Make it personal